fernandomayer/bistablehistory/README.md

 # Cumulative History Analaysis For Bistable Perception Timeseries

 Estimates cumulative history, an estimate of accumulating adaptation / prediction error for the dominant percept,  for time-series for continuously viewed bistable perceptual rivalry displays.
 Computes cumulative history via a homogeneous first order differential process.
 I.e., it assumes exponential growth/decay of the history as a function time and perceptually dominant state.
 Supports Gamma, log normal, and normal distribution families.
 A package to compute a cumulative history for time-series of perceptual dominance in bistable displays.
-For details on rationale please refer to [(Pastukhov & Braun, 2011)](https://doi.org/10.1167/11.10.12), see also a vignette on cumulative formula computation.
+For details on rationale please refer to [(Pastukhov & Braun, 2011)](https://doi.org/10.1167/11.10.12), see also a vignette on cumulative history.

 ## Installation